 Thanks for visiting our webpage.
 We provide comprehensive general dentistry services closer to home so you can enjoy good oral health where you live, work, and play.
 We are conveniently located on the campus of St. Luke’s Hospital in Columbus, NC.
 A short 45 minute drive away from MAHEC’s main campus in Asheville, we provide state of the art dental technology and techniques in a small-town, private practice feel.

-We are a Dental Residency and Learner focused practice (along with our bigger site in Asheville).
-We have post-graduate and pre-graduate learners embedded in our clinics, and, they are closely supervised by our Medical Director and Lead Faculty, Dr. Blake Gutierrez.
+We are a Dental Residency and Learner focused practice (along with our bigger site in Asheville, NC).
+We have post-graduate and pre-graduate learners embedded in our clinics, and, they are closely supervised by our faculty.

 I have been a hygienist for 32 years.
 I grew up in upstate SC and attended University of South Carolina majoring in Biology before transferring to Greenville Technical College to complete my Dental Hygiene degree.
 I have worked in Orthodontics, Periodontics, Veterans Administration Dentistry and General Practice.
 I enjoy GP the most as I see a wide variety of patients with different needs.
 I have a heart for all patients, but especially the patient that has a fear of dental treatment.
 I have spent many hours in a dental chair as a patient and I feel that qualifies me to understand and minister to the patient with “dental anxiety.”
 I am blessed to truly love what I do after 32 years!
 My hobbies include gardening, fishing, traveling and my muscle car!